seanmbowen/seanmbowen/README.md

 - 👋 Hi, I’m @seanmbowen
-- 👀 I’m the Cofounder and Chief Solutions Architect for a startup tech company, however, I remain passionate about Software Development.
+- 👀 I’m the Cofounder and Chief Technology Officer for a startup tech company, however, I remain passionate about Software Development.
 - 🌱 I’m currently trying to master microservices development using SpringBoot and deploying using SpringCloud and Docker.

 <!---